joeatbayes/embedded-rust-examples/ex-gpio-change-pin-direction-var-cap-read-1-pin/readme.md

 ### Steps:

 1. Drive discharge pin Low and provide enough time for the circuit to fully discharge.
+This is critical because any residual charge will affect timing in future steps.
+1. Change ping to drive High
+1. Allow to charge for a fixed and exact amount of time set to allow charge to very near 3V.
+Error on longer rather shorter to deliver most consistent results.
-2. Change the pin's drive mode to high impedance status.
+2. Change the pin's drive mode to high impedance Read status.
-3. Measure the time it takes for a high impedance input pin to charge from 0V to logic high threashold of approximate 0.7v.
+3. Measure the time it takes for a high impedance input pin to discharge from 3.3VV to logic low approx 0.7V
-4. Use fast polling to detect when the circuit voltage rises to logic high .
+4. Use fast polling to detect when the circuit Pin state changes from high to low.

 ### Theory: